How to Improve Website Readability? 7 Ways for 2021

 It’s safe to say that readability, as understood by most, assumes the roles of legibility as well as comprehension.
 To avoid ambiguity, we’ll be using the term ‘website readability’ when we talk about this overarching meaning and simply ‘readability’ when we refer to ‘complexity of words and sentence structure’ in the copy.

 Read on for seven ways to improve the readability of your copy for conversions:

 #1 Be quick in making your point

-Cost: How much time and effort would reading this web page take?
+Cost: How much time and effort would it take to read this web page?